About the CGS

 The Corporate Giving Standard (CGS) is a unique peer benchmarking tool for corporate giving professionals.
-The CGS is an annual survey which provides participants with online access and customized reports.
+The CGS is an annual survey which provides participants with online access to customized reports.
 Each year through its CGS survey, CECP collects and reports data on numerous aspects of corporate giving programs internationally.
-Launched in 2001, the CGS now features more than $105 billion in corporate giving data.
+Launched in 2001, the CGS now features more than $130 billion in corporate giving data.
+Get involved today.

-The CGS allows peer-to-peer company comparisons, aggregated industry benchmarks, and internal year-over-year spending analyses for CECP members and measurement subscribers.
+The CGS allows peer-to-peer company comparisons, aggregated industry benchmarks, and internal year-over-year spending analyses for CECP-affiliated companies.
 These giving professionals define their own peer groups to create online customized reports, particularly valuable in planning giving strategy and presenting to senior management.
 No other tool in the industry offers immediate, on-demand reporting and benchmarking while preserving the anonymity of each company’s giving data.
 Giving data includes cash giving, non-cash giving, volunteer program details, management and program costs, giving focus areas, and more.